Graduate Certificate in Clinical Research

 Reminder: When registering for Fall/Spring, please waive any unwanted fees for Health Insurance and/or One-to-One Fitness.

-- All applicants for the Certificate Program should submit a Personal Statement describing the reasons for seeking clinical research training and a recent CV or resume.
+- All applicants for the Certificate Program should submit a recent CV or resume and a Personal Statement describing the reasons for seeking clinical research training.

-- All application materials should be e-mailed to the Center for Clinical Investigation Education Manager at email@example.com or mailed to:
+- All application materials should be e-mailed to the Graduate Certificate in Clinical Research Education Administrator at firstname.lastname@example.org or mailed to: